 - a configuration file

 Keeping these files available at any time is required for running the application, so make sure they are not stored on ephemeral systems.
-If you deploy to a ephemeral host (e.g. Heroku), check “Configuring The Application At Runtime” for how to configure the application using environment variables and connecting to a remote Database.
+If you plan to deploy to a ephemeral host (e.g. Heroku), check “Configuring The Application At Runtime” for how to configure the application using environment variables and connecting to a remote Database.

-Now that we have defined the database location, Offen lets you setup a new instance using the
+Offen lets you setup a new instance using the

 When finished, the command has created an account for you, using the given name and credentials.